dominodatalab/domino-data/docs/source/usecases/object_store.rst

 Read
 ----

-You can get the datasource entity content using the API directly:
+You can get object content, without having to create object entities, by using the datasource API and specifying the `Object` key name:

 .. code-block:: python